TB detection process

 HeroRATs find TB-Positive samples missed by clinics

-The HeroRATs also detect tuberculosis in samples marked negative by the clinics.
-One rat can check a hundred samples in less than 20 minutes, a task that would take a lab technician up to 4 days.
+If the HeroRAT hovers for 3 seconds over a sample marked negative by the clinics, this sample is flagged suspect.
+One rat can check 100 samples in less than 20 minutes, a task that would take a lab technician at least 4 days.

 APOPO Lab confirm rat findings